bgamari/ghc-wiki-import/collection-class-framework.md

 This page describes a proposal for a class framework for collection types.
 Related ticket: [\#666](https://gitlab.staging.haskell.org/ghc/ghc/issues/666)

+Please give me feedback by either mailing me (jeanphilippe.bernardy at gmail.com) or edit this page; or issue tickets (see [CollectionLibraries](collection-libraries)); or any other means.
+I'm mainly interested in concrete examples where the framework would fall short to meet your needs.

 ## Goals, Non-Goals and Working Hypotheses